jimthunderbird/php-to-c-extension/README.md

 #### Once we get the dummy.so built and added to the php.ini, we will have both Dummy\Hello and Dummy\Greeting classes available for the user code.

 ###Example 03
-####If we need to write more complicated php extensions, we usually need to maintain serveral source files, with PHPtoCExt tool, we can compile all files in a target directory.
+####If we need to write more complicated php extensions, we usually need to maintain serveral source files, with PHP-TO-C-EXT tool, we can compile all files in a target directory.
 ####Let's create a directory src/Dummy, and inside we will 2 files, Hello.php and Greeting.php
 ####Here is what src/Hello.php looks like:
 ```php